-serve as a critical veh-AI-cle to test the capabilities and limitations of generative AI's engagement with the field of performance by asking ChatGPT to 'impersonate' particular practitioners and artists who have passed away; as well as to reflect on the ethics of such a an endeavour;
+to serve as a critical veh-AI-cle to test the capabilities and limitations of generative AI's engagement with the field of performance by asking ChatGPT to 'impersonate' particular practitioners and artists with canonical status who have passed away, reflecting on the ethics of such a an endeavour;

 For now, the practitioners and artists chosen for ghosts in the m-AI-chine will be selected depending on what teaching opportunities present themselves [i.e. where I might be able to build-in further ghosts into the m-AI-chine during my ongoing teaching at the Department of Drama and Theatre Arts (School of English, Drama and Creative Studies)].
 In time, I hope the project might also become a way for me to honour those artists and practitioners who have shaped my own practice and artistic sensibilities through something that is both a kind of personal and AI-generated panth-AI-on, as well as a kind of private yet also public AI-generated sé-AI-nce or invoc-AI-tion.